 Along with these rambling boulevards and beautiful architecture, Napoleon III also ordered the construction of four large new parks at each end of the city:

-- Bois de Boulogne in the west
+- Bois de Boulogne in the west in the 16th arrondissement

-- Bois de Vincennes in the east
+- Bois de Vincennes in the east in the 12th arrondissement

-- Parc des Buttes-Chaumont in the north
+- Parc des Buttes-Chaumont in the north in the 19th arrondissement

-- Parc Montsouris to the south,
+- Parc Montsouris in the south in the 14th arrondissement

 He also put in many smaller parks and squares around the city, so that no neighbourhood was more than a ten-minute walk from a park.